Faculty and Staff

 • EDUC 212 American Education in a Diverse World (Offered both semesters.
 Usually taken sophomore or junior year.)

-Each student is assigned to a teacher in an area school for a 30-hour clinical experience.
+Each student is assigned to a teacher in an area school for a 35-hour clinical experience.
 The primary purpose of this clinical is to introduce students to to the actual practices of a classroom teacher.
-Additionally, it is the goal of this course to place each student in an environment offering diversity in the areas of culture, socioeconomic status, and/or special needs.
+Additionally, it is the goal of this course to place each student in an environment offering diversity in the areas of race, ethnicity, home language, socioeconomic status, and a range of exceptionalities.
 The majority of students are placed in ELL (English Language Learners) classrooms.
 In addition to competent performance on the course itself (B- or better), the student must successfully complete this early field experience to be admitted into the education program.
-Students are required to purchase TK20 software for EDUC 212 American Education in a Diverse World.
+Students are required to purchase Student Learning and Licensure software for EDUC 212 American Education in a Diverse World which will also be used for all other education courses and clinical experiences.

 It is strongly recommended that students enroll in EDUC 212 American Education in a Diverse World and PSYC 212 Educational Psychology during the same semester.